What is Barcodes

 Logistics and Supply Chain

 Barcodes are indispensable in logistics and supply chain management.
-They enable the tracking of shipments from origin to destination, improve the accuracy of order fulfilment, and enhance the overall efficiency of supply chain operations.
+They enable the tracking of shipments from origin to destination, improve the accuracy of order fulfillment, and enhance the overall efficiency of supply chain operations.
 This real-time tracking ensures timely deliveries and helps in managing inventory across various locations.

 Conclusion